 |Gas and Nuclear||directly obtained from the database|

-It has to be noted that in the IEA database, secondary energy consumption is assigned to both electricity and heat generation.
-For downscaling purposes, we assumption that a majority of the consumption is dedicated to the power sector with heat generation being a by-product of centralised electricity generation.
+It should be noted that in the IEA database, secondary energy consumption is assigned to both electricity and heat generation.
+For downscaling purposes, we assume that the majority of the consumption is dedicated to the power sector with heat generation being a by-product of centralised electricity generation.

 - During the *harmonisation process, the historical energy consumption in the macro-region(s) is set equal to the determined historical energy consumption in the subregions.
 The energy consumption projections are not altered.